datamapper/dm-relation-graph/README.md

 # The following explicit join represents an equivalent relation
 relation = people.join(addresses, addresses.reference(:person))

-# The idea behing the #query method accepting a block
-# is that we can instance_eval in a special evaluator
-# context that responds to all registered relation names,
-# returning the relation named by the sent method name.
-#
-# when invoked with no arguments and only a block,
+# When Graph#relation gets invoked with no arguments but
-# an "anonymous" relation will be created, and it won't
+# receives a block, an "anonymous" relation will be created,
-# be stored in the graph.
+# and the returned relation won't be stored in the graph.
 relation = graph.relation do

   # no need to define variables for people and addresses